 Existing solutions tend to be disease-specific and require retraining on a large-collection of expert-annotated data to ensure use in real-world applications.
 Generalization of these approaches is challenged by available expert-annotations, their strength (i.e. weak image-level labels versus strong region of interest (ROI) localizing the pathology), and necessary computation resources.
 Under these circumstances, transfer learning strategies are commonly adopted [8] where the models are trained on a large-scale selection of stock photographic images like ImageNet [9] and then fine-tuned for the specific task.
 A problem with this approach is that the architecture and hyperparameters of these pre-trained models are optimized for natural image computer vision applications.
 In contrast, medical image collections bearing the desired pathology are significantly smaller in number.
 Therefore, using these models for medical visual analyses often results in a covariate shift and generalization issues due to the difference in source and target image modalities.
 Medical images are distinct in their characteristics such as highly localized disease ROIs, and varying appearances for the same disease label and severity [10].
-Under these circumstances, the transferred knowledge from the natural image processing domain, while seemingly successful in disease classification, may not be optimal for disease localization.
-Medical images exhibit different visual characteristics than natural images through high intra-class variability and inter-class similarity, particularly for early-stage disease.
-To this end, we propose training DL models with suitable depth on a large-scale selection of medical images of the same modality to learn relevant feature representations that can be transferred and fine-tuned for related medical visual recognition tasks.
+Under these circumstances, the transferred knowledge from the natural image processing domain may not be optimal for disease localization.
+We propose training deep learning (DL) models with suitable depth on a large-scale selection of medical images of the same modality to learn relevant feature representations that can be transferred and fine-tuned for related medical visual recognition tasks.
 Such medical modality-specific transfer learning could improve DL performance and generalization by learning the common characteristics of the source and target modalities.
 This could lead to a better initialization of model parameters and faster convergence, thereby reducing computational demand, improving efficiency, and increasing opportunity for successful deployment.